 For those who have had this experience, you may realize the value of ensuring you protect your loved ones from this experience in the future.
 Pre-planning your funeral wishes can offer peace of mind.
-You can pre-plan and deposit funds into a POD (Payable on Death) bank account.
+Read about how you can pre-plan and deposit funds into a POD (Payable on Death) bank account.
 This ensures your allotted funds remain secure in your own estate but can be accessed by your nominated beneficiary upon death.

 To find out how much simple cremation services are in your area you can visit DFS Memorials.
 DFS Memorials is a nationwide network of independent funeral homes who all offer affordable funeral options to their community.
 The website discloses listings of local providers and their cremation prices.

 Watch out for scammers posing as FEMA & calling survivors of COVID deaths!

 Unfortunately, scammers are already targeting this opportunity to scam surviving families of COVID victims.
 Scammers will use obituaries to scour for potential targets.
 If you receive an unsolicited call from anyone posing as a FEMA representative, do not give any personal information about your lost loved one or yourself.
 Report the incident to FEMA or the National Center for Fraud.
 Note: The government will not ask for you to pay anything upfront to receive your reimbursement.
 So this should be an immediate ‘red flag’.